ghacks Technology News

 All you need are three ingredients.
-First, you need the free vmware player, then you need os.zip which is used to install the operating system and finally you need a iso file or a cd / dvd of an operating system.
+First, you need the free vmware player, then you need os.zip which is used to install the operating system and finally you need an iso file or a cd / dvd of the operating system you want to run in a virtual environment.

 Installation is simple as well: